aman-deep-89/hitech_cart/README.md

 1. git clone https://github.com/aman-deep-89/hitech_cart.git
 2. Import the hitech_cart.sql to phpmyadmin
 3. Change database settings in .env file
-4. Use composer require myth/auth to install authentication library
+4. Use composer require myth/auth to install authentication library. (no need to follow this step as I have changed some login files to match the front end design)
 5. Run php spark